San Diego man goes missing, family locates him in intensive care unit

 Family and friends of a San Diego man spent the weekend desperately trying to get in touch with him.

-29-year-old Jordan Hardgrow never returned home after a date.
+Jordan Hardgrow, 29, never returned home after a date.
 The car he borrowed was nowhere to be found.

 His family, who lives in Ohio, says they filed a missing persons report with police, and began posting on social media that he was missing.